Venkateshvarmav/PWC-Call-Center-Analysis/README.md

 1. With the above dashboard we can determine that Saturday, Sunday and Monday is the busiest and Tuesday, Webnesday and Friday has a lower call inflo and manager can use this data to plan shift schedule thus reducing the average handle time

-2. Manager/Leadership can also determine the agents with low CSAT score and high Call handleing time and take necessary action
+2. Manager/Leadership can also determine the agents with low CSAT score and high Call handling time and take necessary action

+3. As the Average time to answer is over a minute it is recommended to hire more employees, to reduce both tIme taken to answer and abandoned calls.

 ## Author - Venkatesh Varma V